 Women with PCOS are twice more likely to get a heart attack and stroke than women who don’t have this condition.

 In women who have PCOS, insulin levels are high.
 In such cases, there is also a risk of elevated LDL cholesterol levels, higher triglycerides levels, and low levels of HDL cholesterol.
-High cholesterol levels increase the risk of atherosclerosis and high blood pressure.
-They increase the risk of heart attack and stroke.
-The typical signs and symptoms associated with a heart attack in women are different than men.
-Therefore, women are more prone to suffer from silent heart attacks than men.
-Obesity, insulin resistance, and a sedentary lifestyle increase BP.
-Similarly, abnormal hormonal levels and sleep apnea associated with PCOS are linked to elevated blood pressure.
+High cholesterol levels increase the risk of atherosclerosis, high blood pressure and eventually increase the risk of heart attack and stroke.
+The typical signs and symptoms associated with a heart attack in women are different than men – therefore women are more prone to suffer from silent heart attacks than men.
+Obesity, insulin resistance, sedentary lifestyle, abnormal hormonal levels, and sleep apnea associated with PCOS are linked to elevated blood pressure.
 Which is again a risk factor for silent heart attacks in women.

 A silent heart attack can strike suddenly and put you at increased risk of having another heart attack.
 The second heart attack could prove fatal and also increase the risk of complications.
-To know whether you may have a potential risk of having a silent heart attack, it is better to consult a heart specialist doctor in Hyderabad and get evaluated by the doctor – especially if you have the risk factors – which could increase the risk of a silent heart attack.
+To know whether you may have a potential risk of having a silent heart attack, it is better to consult a heart specialist doctor in Hyderabad.
+The doctor evaluates if you have the risk factors – which could increase the risk of a silent heart attack.

 How to know whether one is at risk of a silent heart attack?